-We’d like to share with you this Privacy Notice.
+We’d like to share this Privacy Notice with you.

 So you can navigate around this Privacy Notice as quickly as possible or according to your needs, please see below the topics that we cover.

 - Right to erasure